zeeshanchana95/zeeshanchana95/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=zeeshanchana95&" alt="zeeshanchana95" /></a> </p>

-- 🔭 I’m currently **learning new topics related to Web Development, each and every day and practice by doing projects**
+- 🔭 I’m currently **learning new topics related to Web Development each and every day and practice by doing projects**
 - 🌱My goal is to become **Full Stack Developer**
 - 👨‍💻 All of my projects are available at [https://github.com/zeeshanchana95?tab=repositories](https://github.com/zeeshanchana95?tab=repositories)
 - 💬 Ask me about **Front-end Development**